 Changeban is a Lean Startup-flavoured Kanban simulation game.
-It is based on our classic game Featureban, with easier mechanics and a Lean Startup-inspired board design, and some different learning objectives.
+It is based on our classic game Featureban, with easier mechanics (since brought to Featureban in version 3.0), a Lean Startup-inspired board design, and some different learning objectives.

 If you've read the Agendashift book, the board design at least will be familiar:

 Unlike Featureban, which models a development process, Changeban places a strong emphasis on the knowledge discovery process, organisational learning, etc. It uses a scoring formula that rewards not only successful experiments but also those rejected at different stages of the process.
-Experiments are designed retrospectively, modelling how we can reflect not just on what we learn but on how we learn it:
+At the end of the game, experiments can be designed retrospectively, modelling how we can reflect not just on what we learn but on how we learn it: